zchee/golang-wiki/Modules.md

   * `on` —  force module support on regardless of directory location
   * `off` — force module support off regardless of directory location

-### Can two modules depend on each other (cyclical import)?
-Yes.
-Two packages however may not depend on each other (this is a build constraint).

-### Can a module depend on a different version of itself?
-A module can depend on a different major version of itself: by-and-large, this is comparable to depending on a different module.

 ### Why does installing a tool via `go get` fail with error `cannot find main module`?

 This occurs when you have set `GO111MODULE=on`, but are not inside of a file tree with a `go.mod` when you run `go get`.